waynodiablo/Oystercard/pills/learning_at_makers.md

 * The goal is not progress, but learning.
 It's fine to complete 10 out of 22 challenges, as long as you played and explored.

+* Avoid the walkthroughs as much as possible.
+Spending half an hour struggling might feel painful, but you'll learn so much from following dead-ends.
+Before you look at the walkthrough, follow the whole [escalation process](./escalation_process).

 ### Weekend challenges

 * Small projects you build over the weekend.